armanadd01/react-frontendOnly-simple-du-contcert/README.md

 ### `Band`

-`Band` component is one of the main component of this projects here user shaw all the data.
+This `Band` component is one of the main component of this projects here user shaw all the data.
 And also in this component I added a button.
 Which get data from `Main` component.
 When user click on that button cart data will updated

 ### `Cart`